Latin America fumes over Bolivia incident in Snowden saga

 "(These are) vestiges of a colonialism that we thought were long over.
 We believe this constitutes not only the humiliation of a sister nation but of all South America," Argentine President Cristina Kirchner said in a speech in Buenos Aires.

 Heads of state in the 12-nation South American bloc Unasur denounced the "unfriendly and unjustifiable acts."
-The grouping issued a statement late on Wednesday saying the presidents of Ecuador, Bolivia, Venezuela, Argentina, Uruguay and Surinam had agreed to attend a summit in Cochabamba, Bolivia, on Thursday.
+Initial plans for an emergency meeting of Unasur foreign ministers in Lima on Thursday were still up in the air at the end of the day.

+Unasur includes close leftist allies of Bolivia like Venezuela, Ecuador and Argentina as well as more centrist governments like those in Chile and Brazil.

 "Latin America demands an explanation," tweeted Ecuadorean leader Rafael Correa.
 "If what happened to Evo does not merit a Unasur summit, I don't know what does."